-Designer and illustrator who makes his own types (typically comic book style faces) for his work.
-He studied TV and film at Howard University in Washington, DC, and communications design at the Pratt Institute in New York.
-He lives in Washington, DC.
-Creations include Bizzle Chizzle (2006).
-[Google] [More] ⦿
+Graphic designer and illustrator, type designer, writer and humorist, who studied TV and film at Howard University in Washington, DC, and communications design at the Pratt Institute in New York.
+He creates comic book style typefaces for his work.
+These include the layered chiseled 3d typeface family Bizzle Chizzle (2006-2015).
+[Google] [MyFonts] [More] ⦿

 Mauricio Reyes is the designer of the ITC Binary family (1997), a semi-serif family that blends elements of Helvetica and Times.
 The type designer was born in Mexico City, trained in London, and now lives in Falls Church, VA, in the Washington, D.C., area where he operates his studio Typografik.
 ITC Binary was chosen as the official font for the 2000 Olympic games in Sydney Australia and was used by Nike, Swatch, IBM, NBC and Coca-Cola.
 He also made the Beta pixel family.